Distribution of Chores with Information Asymmetry: Preliminaries

-\begin{rmk} Every original allocation $A$ is \DEF{(m \cdot n)} since it can be augmented with a dubious multiset $D$ with $n-1$ copies of each chore.
-Allocating the dubious chores to each agent that does not receive the corresponding original chore in $A$ will make this allocation envy-free.
-However, this is a trivial allotment akin to only revealing information about agents' own bundles \citep{aziz2018knowledge,caragiannis2022existence}.
-Throughout this work we provide computational limits and theoretical bounds on the minimum $k$ for which \DEF{k} allocations exists.
+\begin{remark} Every real allocation $A$ is \DEF{(m \cdot (n-1))} since it can be augmented with a dubious multiset $D$ with $n-1$ dubious copies of each chore.
+Allocating these one per agent, except for the agent that receives the corresponding real chore in $A$, will make $A^* = A \cup A^D$ envy-free.
+However, this is a trivial allotment akin to only revealing each agent's own bundle to themselves, as in epistemic envy-freeness \citep{ABC+18knowledge,caragiannis2023existence}.
+In this work we provide computational limits and theoretical bounds on the minimum $k$ for which \DEF{k} allocations exist. \end{remark}